w314/notes/javaNotes/oop.md

 ### `Interface Segregation Principle (ISP)`

-- is about separating interfaces, many client-specific interfaces are better than one general-purpose interface
+- is about **separating interfaces**, many client-specific interfaces are better than one general-purpose interface
 - Clients should not be forced to depend on interfaces they do not use
 - EXAMPLE vehicle interface with opendoors() method and Bike class implementing vehicle interface and mock implement opendoors() method